pfheatwole/thesis/source/foil_geometry.rst

    \phi = \mathrm{arctan} \left( \frac{dz}{dy} \right)

-For the section yaw :math:`\gamma(s)`, inflating the parafoil to produce the arc anhedral does not affect the section yaw, which remains zero:
+For the section yaw :math:`\gamma(s)`, inflating the parafoil to produce the arc anhedral will roll the sections in the foil's :math:`yz`-plane and does not affect the section yaw, which remains zero:

 .. math::
    :label: section yaw constant zero